gunesbro/ReflectionExample/README.md

 # ReflectionExample
-Get Category Pages with Reflection and display in WebUI
+Get Category Pages with Reflection and display in frontend.
+Categories has two layers.
+Main categories and subcategories.
+There is no infinite Category layer support but if you want you can change code freely :)

 Set Custom Category Attribute for razor page